-The 3rd European Forum on the Regulation of Water Services will be focused on the evolving European legislation to achieve EU Green Deal targets.
+The 3rd European Forum on the Regulation of Water Services focused on the evolving European legislation to achieve EU Green Deal targets.

-Economic and social implications in the water sector, climate neutrality, and water resilience will be at the centre of discussion with European Water Regulators, EU Institutions and stakeholders.
+Economic and social implications in the water sector, climate neutrality, and water resilience have been at the centre of discussion with European Water Regulators, EU Institutions and stakeholders.

-This event is set to take place on December 6, 2023 at the Royal Museums of Fine Arts of Belgium in Brussels and online.
+This event took place on December 6, 2023 at the Royal Museums of Fine Arts of Belgium in Brussels and online.

 The 2nd European Forum focused on the green transition and the actions taken by European Institutions and by national regulators to improve circular economy based activities in the water sector.

 The event has been organised on December 1st 2021 in an online format.EFRWS 2021

 The 1° EFRWS has been organized in December 2019.
 One of the main purposes of Forum has been to reinforce technical and institutional dialogue among institutions and stakeholders, aimed at balancing customers’ needs and affordability and industrial innovation and efficient costs, without harming the environment and future generations.

 The Forum assessed some of the most urgent issues for the sector in Europe and worldwide, such as water governance, water utility efficiency, water regulation for innovation and environmental sustainability, and social affordability of tariffs.EFRWS 2021

 WAREG is strongly engaged in exchanging best practices and know-how on economic regulation, among national, European and International Institutions, as well as stakeholders, including associations of operators and customers and the broader scientific community.